 Gorilla permits in Kahuzi-Biega National Park

-A gorilla permit in Kahuzi-Biega national park costs 400 US dollars per person, a price so much cheaper compared to Uganda’s 600 USD gorilla permit and 1500 USD gorilla permit for Rwanda.
-Trekking starts in the morning with a pre-trek briefing at the park headquarters.
-The entire trekking experience may take between 1 and 8 hours depending on the luck, speed and the location of a particular gorilla family.
+Kahuzi-Biega national park’s gorilla trekking permit costs only 400 USD per person, per trek which makes it way too cheaper than Uganda’s 600 USD gorilla permit and 1500 USD gorilla permit for Rwanda.
+Trekking lowland gorillas commences in the morning at 7:30am preceded by a pre-trek briefing at the ranger station located in the heart of Kahuzi-Biega.
+Total trekking time may be between 1 and 8 hours dependent majorly on the speed of trekkers or location of allocated gorilla group.

 Booking a Congo gorilla permit

 Before booking your D.R.
-Congo gorilla permit, it is important that you understand perfect seasons to travel for gorilla trekking.
-Different seasons, influenced by climatic patterns hugely influence the way people travel.
-There are no seasonal discounts for gorilla permits in Congo, and advance booking is highly recommended (3 months prior booking is recommended) especially during peak season months of June-September and Mid December-February.
+Congo gorilla permit, it is vital that you put into consideration perfect seasons to travel for gorilla trekking.
+Different climatic seasons influence the way people travel and the kind of activities / experiences undertaken.
+However, there are no seasonal discounts for gorilla permits in Congo, and advance booking is highly recommended (3 months prior booking is recommended) especially during peak season months of June-September and Mid December-February.

-The best time to visit this country is during months of January, February, June, July, August, September and December.
-During the above mentioned months, Congo experiences a dry season and therefore jungles can be navigated easily.
+The best season to visit this country is during the dry months; from mid – December to late February, and June through to late September.
+During these months, Congo experiences a dry spell, with little or no rains and so jungles can be navigated easily.